-Grants from the government are recognised as a receivable at their fair value when there is reasonable assurance that the grant will be received and the Institute will comply with all the attached conditions.
+Grants from the government are not recognised until there is reasonable assurance that the Institute will comply with the conditions attaching to them and that the grants will be received.

-Government grants receivable are recognised as income over the periods necessary to match them with the related costs which they are intended to compensate, on a systematic basis.
-Government grants relating to expenses are shown separately as 'Grant'.
+Government grants are recognised in profit or loss on a systematic basis over the periods in which the Institute recognises as expenses the related costs for which the grants are intended to compensate.
+Government grants relating to expenses are shown separately as 'Grants'.